europeana/Labs/api/linked-open-data/FAQ.md

 ###Why is Linked Open Data important for Europeana and its community?

-Linked Data offers many opportunities to the cultural sector, as suggested in the recent [reports](href="http://www.w3.org/News/2011.html#entry-9239)from the W3C Library Linked Data incubator group and our own [animation](http://vimeo.com/36752317).
+Linked Data offers many opportunities to the cultural sector, as suggested in the recent [reports](href="http://www.w3.org/News/2011.html#entry-9239) from the W3C Library Linked Data incubator group and our own [animation](http://vimeo.com/36752317).

 Releasing Europeana metadata as Linked Open Data is an important step for Europeana, its partners and third parties.
 Linked Open Data has a key role in the [Europeana Strategic Plan 2011-2015](http://pro.europeana.eu/c/document_library/get_file?uuid=c4f19464-7504-44db-ac1e-3ddb78c922d7&amp;groupId=10602)&nbsp; and supports the idea that Europeana 'distributes' content and 'engages' its users: